 service to our community.

-distinguished honor for contributing countless hours last year as a volunteer
+this distinguished honor for contributing countless hours last year with

 The Klamath Country Volunteer of the Year is